gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

 #### Setup Interactive Components

-When someone tries approving / denying a request on Slack and clicks an Approve / Deny button, Slack will send the response to the Teleport Slack Plugin.
-In Slack App's settings, you must provide the URL for Slack to use for this.

 This URL must match the URL setting in Teleport Plugin settings file (we'll cover that later), and be publicly accessible.

 For now, just think of the URL you'll use and set it in the Slack App's settings screen in Features > Interactive Components > Request URL.